JustinDDavis/terraform-s3-static-site/README.md

 If the plan looks good, you can then move onto deploying.
 It will print the same information is plan, but this time you'll be prompted for a Yes/No before the changes will be deployed to the account.
 > terraform apply -var-file="example.tfvars"

+After everything is deployed successfully and the CloudFront Distribution is setup, then you'll be provided a CloudFront URL that you can then use to access your website.